aiyeola/WCF-FUTMinna/.github/PULL_REQUEST_TEMPLATE.md

 #### Questions:
 N/A -->

-## As a best practice always pull from the main repo before making changes to existing code
+## As a best practice always pull from the main repo before making changes to existing code.